Project Foodie

 Synchronized Cooking Experience

-Every recipe is a multimedia experience with multiple synchronized content streams—video, timers, instructions, ingredients—all coordinated in real-time.
+Every recipe is a multimedia experience with multiple synchronized content streams: video, timers, instructions and ingredients, all coordinated in real-time.

 Headless Content Architecture

 The backend separates content from presentation entirely.
-Recipe data, video assets, timing metadata, and measurement rules live independently—the client applications compose these into experiences.
+Recipe data, video assets, timing metadata, and measurement rules live independently, and the client applications compose these into experiences.
 This enabled rapid iteration on the editorial side without app updates.

 Tiered Access Control